London Drum

 Stations on the route: Holland Park ➜ Notting Hill Gate [change train] Notting Hill Gate ➜ Bayswater ➜ Paddington

-Strikes and closures on the Central and Circle
+Closures on the Central and Circle line

-First and last train times on the Central line
+First and last train times

 Alternative routes include Holland Park to Lancaster Gate, Holland Park to Edgware Road and Holland Park to Bayswater

-Stairs, lifts and escalators to the station platforms
+Stairs, lifts and escalators

-Holland Park station is not wheelchair accessible
+Holland Park is not wheelchair accessible

-The Elizabeth line at Paddington station is wheelchair accessible, and has step-free access from the street to the train.
+The Elizabeth line at Paddington is wheelchair accessible, and has step-free access from the street to the train.
 The Bakerloo, Circle (coming from Hammersmith) and Hammersmith & City lines only have step-free access from the street to the platform, and there may be a step up or gap to the train.
 The Circle (heading towards Edgware Road) and District lines are not wheelchair accessible

-Holland Park station entrance – You must use a lift plus one flight of stairs from the Lansdown Road entrance to the platforms (21 steps down).
+Holland Park entrance – You must use a lift plus one flight of stairs from the Lansdown Road entrance to the platforms (21 steps down).
 If you want to avoid the lift then you can use another two flights of stairs (15 steps down +3 steps down).
 But you must use seven flights of stairs from the Holland Park Avenue entrance (16 steps down +2x15 steps down +10 steps down +16 steps down +3 steps down +20 steps down)

-Paddington station exit – There’s an escalator between the Bakerloo line platforms and the exit (or four flights of 18 stairs).
+Paddington exit – There’s an escalator between the Bakerloo line platforms and the exit (or four flights of 18 stairs).
 There’s a lift between the eastbound Circle/District platforms heading towards Edgware Road and the exit, and the Circle/H&C platforms heading to/from Hammersmith and the exit

 1. From Paddington take the Circle Line